dem42/algo-raptor/README.md

 * To see it in action simply visit http://dem42.github.io/algoviz/

-* To use the dynamic version with a `node.js` instanc running on your machine use `vagrant` and `virutal-box`.
-Have a look at the instructions below.
+* To use the dynamic version with a `node.js` instance running on your machine use `vagrant` and `virutal-box` have a look at the instructions below.

 How do I run it locally?